Empathy in the Workplace - A Key to Success

 Stress in the “Remote” Workplace

-Some thought that our new “hybrid” work model would help employees feel less stress because their commutes were eliminated, and they would be more productive working from home.
+Some thought that our new “hybrid” work model would help employees feel less stress because their commutes would be eliminated, and they would be more productive working from home.
 However, data suggests the opposite.
 For example, a global study by Qualtrics concluded that 42% of people indicated that their mental health declined since the Covid outbreak began.
 In addition, remote workers, who were full-time in the office before March 2020, are 30% more likely to say their mental health is worse being away from the office.

-Many thought that video meetings, such a Zoom, would be the solution to untether workers because they could work from anywhere.
+Many thought that video meetings, such as Zoom, would be the solution to untether workers because they could work from anywhere.
 However, a report by Vitria Consulting also indicates the opposite.
 Nearly one-half of professionals working remotely reported a “high degree of exhaustion as a direct result of numerous video calls.”
-In addition, they note that “Zoom fatigue” results from a more significant number of meetings now being needed from being remote and by being on camera all day.
+In addition, they note that “Zoom fatigue” results from a more significant number of meetings now being needed from being remote and being on camera all day.

-Benefits of Empathy
+Benefits of Empathy in the Workplace

 A recent study conducted by Catalyst found that empathy produces significant positive benefits for employees.